MicroEJ/docs/ApplicationDeveloperGuide/UI/MWT/how-to-hide-widget.rst

 This sample shows how to create a hideable container by disabling the rendering of its children.

-The children are not rendered, since the widget, and all of its children should be hidden
+The children are not rendered, since the widget, and all of its children should be hidden.

 .. code-block:: java